theoperatore/super-party-horse/_posts/2014-02-23-sprites-and-animations.md

 ---

-My approach to animations and sprites are fairly simple.
+My approach to animations and sprites is fairly simple.
 An animation is any number of individual *frames* played in a sequence, and a sprite is a collection of *animations* to be used at different times.

 The ph-engine uses an *Entity* instead of a *Sprite*.
 They are both the exact same idea and type of object.
 I just happen to think Entity is a cooler word than Sprite.